 This example shows how to enable analysis by adding stereotypes to model elements and setting property values.
 The model provides the basis to analyze the trade-off between total cost and weight of the components in a simple architecture model of a robot system.

 Enable analysis of properties by first importing a profile.
-In the Profiles section of the toolstrip, click Manage > Import and browse to the profile.
+In the toolstrip, navigate to Modeling > Profiles > Import and browse to the profile to import it.

 Apply stereotypes to all model elements that are part of the analysis.
 Use the menu items that apply stereotypes to all elements of a certain type.
 Select Apply Stereotypes > Apply to and then Components > This layer.
 Make sure you apply the stereotype to the top-level component, if a cumulative value is to be computed.